lpattersonn/PlantReminder/README.md

   <h3 align="center">Plant Reminder</h3>

   <p align="center">
-    plant Reminder is a .Net Core (Web API) solution with a React front-end that enables a user to water plants remotely.
+    Plant Reminder is a .Net Core (Web API) solution with a React front-end that enables a user to water plants remotely.
     <br />
     <a href="https://github.com/lpattersonn/PlantReminder"><strong>Explore the docs »</strong></a>
     <br />